 The JBTC has no reason to conclude that trespassing by persons walking, riding bikes or horses along a trail in the corridor will be more frequent or consequential than potential trespass by persons using public roads already established throughout the county.
-The vast majority of trails have experienced a decrease in unwanted activities such as those listed above (see Rails-Trail and Safe Communities).
+The vast majority of trails in the United States have experienced a decrease in unwanted activities such as those listed above (see Rails-Trail and Safe Communities).
 The reason is that people tend to perform illegal activities in places where there are no reputable citizens frequenting the area.
-In trail after trail, people have seen the rail corridor transformed from a place that is unkempt and containing litter to one that becomes an amenity for the area that showcases its natural beauty and heritage.
+On trail after trail, people have seen the rail corridor transformed from a place that is unkempt and containing litter to one that becomes an amenity for the area that showcases its natural beauty and heritage.
 Fencing and/or visual screening will be used where trespassing onto private property is of a particular concern.
 The trail will be managed by the Joseph Branch Trail Consortium and be subject to the rules and regulations approved by the Wallowa Union Railroad Authority.
 For an extensive study of rail-trails in the United States, visit Rails-Trail and Safe Communities.

 Are there concerns from adjacent landowners about the trail and how will they be addressed?

-The JBTC has gathered adjacent landowner concerns through multiple public meetings and private interviews.
+The JBTC has gathered adjacent landowner concerns through multiple public meetings and private interviews (including site visits).
 These concerns have been heard and mitigation strategies discussed in the Draft Management Plan.
 Adjacent landowners have been asked for feedback on the management plan and responses were integrated into the plan, now in 3rd draft form.
 Relations with adjacent landowners are ongoing.
 The corridor is currently open to users, but is unmanaged use.
 During volunteer cleanup days in 2017 & 2018 in the Joseph to Enterprise corridor, the primary litter was broken glass from beer bottles.
 More users on the trail and management of hours will help reduce delinquent activity in the corridor and provide more protection for many of the adjacent landowner concerns than the current situation.

 This trail will be similar to users walking on a road or sidewalk.
 There will be a 30 foot easement from the trail to the fence next to adjacent lands.
 In fact, this trail will parallel county roads in many places, but provides a safe distance from cars on these roads.
-Changes like increased use in a relatively quiet railroad corridor naturally raise concerns from those next door.
 Concerns like trespass, littering, weeds, and dogs are traditionally raised all over the United States when community trails are proposed.
 These valid concerns time and again are proven to not come true to the extent initially thought by adjacent landowners.
 On the contrary, many adjacent landowners have become strong advocates for the trails once they are constructed (Source: Corning S., Mowatt R., and Chancellor C. (2012).
 Multiuse Trails: Benefits and Concerns of Residents and Property Owners.
 Journal of Urban Planning and Development.
 No. 138: 277-285).

 This trail will not cross private land.
 Also, this trail will not inhibit private property rights as it does not enter onto private land.
 The trail will be on public property with a border fence.
-In addition, adjacent landowners have a variety of Oregon laws in place to protect them, from the Right to Farm Act and the Recreational Use Statute.
+In addition, adjacent landowners have a variety of Oregon laws in place to protect them, from the Right to Farm Law and the Recreational Use Statute.
 For a synthesis of legal concerns, visit the Headwater Economics study of Legal Issues Associated with Trails.